unitaryfund/unitaryhack/projects/toqito.md

   - semidefinite-programming
   - quantum-information-theory
 bounties:
-  - issue_num: 144
-    value: 100
-  - issue_num: 145
-    value: 75
-  - issue_num: 141
-    value: 75
-  - issue_num: 33
-    value: 100
-  - issue_num: 146
-    value: 100
-  - issue_num: 148
+  - TBD
-    value: 50
 ---

+(Theory of Quantum Information Toolkit)

-The `toqito` package is an open source library for studying various objects in quantum information, namely, states, channels, and measurements. `toqito` focuses on providing numerical tools to study problems pertaining to entanglement theory, nonlocal games, and other aspects of quantum information that are often associated with computer science.
+The `toqito` package is an open-source Python library for studying various objects in quantum information, namely, states, channels, and measurements.

+Specifically, `toqito` focuses on providing numerical tools to study problems related to entanglement theory, nonlocal games, matrix analysis, and other aspects of quantum information often associated with computer science.

+`toqito` aims to fill the needs of quantum information researchers who want numerical and computational tools for manipulating quantum states, measurements, and channels.
+It can also enhance the experience of students and instructors in classes about quantum information.